Can the Police Search My Car in NSW?

 Do police have to identify themselves?

 If you find yourself being pulled over by an unmarked vehicle, it is important that you always comply if you see sirens behind you.
-However, you are entitled to stay within your locked car until you can be satisfied the vehicle that has pulled you over is a police officer, and it is well within your rights to ask for official identification.
+However, you are entitled to stay within your locked car until you can be satisfied that the vehicle that has pulled you over is a police officer, and it is well within your rights to ask for official identification.

 Search Warrant